nus-cs2103-AY2223S2/ip/docs/README.md

 1. Open up a terminal
 2. Navigate to the directory containing the `duke.jar` file
 3. Run the command `java -jar duke.jar` to launch the application in GUI chatbot mode
-4. Type the command to execute in the command box of the application
+4. Type the command to execute in the command box of the application (refer to [Usage](https://hingen.github.io/ip/#usage))
-5. Refer to the [Usage](https://hingen.github.io/ip/#usage) section below

 ## Launch Options
 To launch the application in chatbot GUI mode, run the command: